Mellon Mays Undergraduate Fellowship

-Eligibility: Current sophomore or junior; have cumulative GPA of at least 3.2; be U.S. citizen or permanent resident; have an interest in pursuing a doctoral degree at Northwestern University; students belonging to groups which have been traditionally underrepresented in graduate education are encouraged to apply; course credit available (but you will need to communicate with the registrar at your home institution to determine if they will accept the credit)
+Students belonging to groups which have been traditionally underrepresented in graduate education are encouraged to apply.
+Course credit is available, but you will need to communicate with the Registrar at your home institution to determine if they will accept the credit.

 Location: Chicago, IL